EduDG98/JS-Questions/2-misc/lesson2.1.md

 ---
 - Explain "this" with examples

-.this it's a key word which refers to an object.
+.this it's a key word which refers to an object that is executing the current piece of code

 In a method, it refers to the method obj.
 ```javascript